• Skip to primary navigation

 how to make cassava flour crepes

-Here is how to make these paleo-friendly crepes.
-This is a summary, a detailed recipe card has been provided at the bottom of this page.
+Here is a summary of how to make paleo-friendly cassava flour crepes.
+You will find the detailed recipe in the recipe card provided towards the bottom of this page.

 • Sieve the dry ingredients, then combine.
 I realize that not everyone reading my recipes is on a paleo diet.
 If not following any special diet, you can substitute coconut sugar for regular sugar.